 The N.C.
-Cooperative Extension of Buncombe County Small Farms Program has two pieces of plasticulture equipment that farmers in the WNC region may rent for their farms.
+Cooperative Extension Buncombe County Center Small Farms Program has two pieces of plasticulture equipment that farmers in the WNC region may rent for their farms.
 A water wheel transplanter and a raised bed mulch layer are both available to rent for a nominal fee.
-Please see additional details in the image above and details below.

 Equipment Rental Guidelines

-• Users are responsible for transporting the equipment and hauling trailer to and from the equipment storage location.
+- Users are responsible for transporting the equipment and hauling trailer to and from the equipment storage location.
 The trailer requires a 2- 5/16″ ball hitch.

-- Users must sign a rental contract, and provide proof of insurance prior to renting.
+- Users must sign a rental contract, and provide proof of insurance prior to reserving equipment.

-To schedule equipment rentals, or if you have additional questions, please contact the Plasticulture Equipment Project Manager, Meghan Baker at email@example.com or 828/255-5522.
+To schedule equipment, or if you have additional questions, email the Plasticulture Equipment Manager, Meghan Baker or call 828-255-5522.

 The Buncombe County Plasticulture equipment, which includes a Raised Bed Mulch Layer and a Water Wheel Transplanter, was purchased with grant funds made available by the TVA Ag and Forestry Fund.